That means party supply shops and department stores will be pulling out all the stops as sales and doorbuster specials take center stage in October.

 Many of these stores take advantage of short-term leases on storefronts that will close as quickly as they open.
 Prices are usually a bit higher, but the good news is that these places can give you more opportunity to browse for hard-to-find costumes.

 Finally, there are the local neighborhood thrift stores.
-To Goodwill and the Salvation Army, this is like Black Friday shopping when when outlets are packed with DIY costume makers.
+To Goodwill and the Salvation Army, this is like Black Friday shopping when outlets are packed with DIY costume makers.
 So remember to plan ahead.
 Get there early and you'll find aisles and bins filled with old fedora hats, boa scarves, and other accessories for making affordable homemade costumes.

 REALLY planning ahead